24zuli/Summerinternship-I/README.md

     Day 32: Create a UI for the chatbot using Flutter.
     Day 33: Trying to connect Flutter directly through the python by giving python dependancies from pub.dev Day 34: Still Working on it Unfortunately its not happen Let's see for the future works it is work or not.
-    Day 35: Deploy the Application.
+    Day 35: wrapup the Application.